Important information for the building and construction industry

 On this page:

-From 10 November 2022, certain functions and responsibilities under the Fair Work Act that were carried out by the ABCC for the commercial building industry have transferred to us.
+Certain functions and responsibilities under the Fair Work Act that were carried out by the ABCC for the commercial building industry have now transferred to us.

 Our role is to promote harmonious, productive, cooperative and compliant workplace relations in Australia.
 Our responsibilities are set by the Fair Work Act.
 For information about our role and functions, visit Our role and purpose.